Deciding to start running can seem like a big decision. The running community is huge and as a beginner, it’s easy to feel intimidated.

 We all feel like this sometimes.
 I’m not going to lie, some runs feel totally rubbish.
 You’ll have runs when you’ll feel unfit and are convinced you’re not making progress.
 This is totally normal; all runners feel this from time to time.
 But these runs make us all stronger and impact on our overall wellbeing, whether we’re a beginner or not.

 Different things motivate us but there are a number of strategies you could use:

 - Chart your progress on an app, like Strava.
 You’ll be able to see objectively how you’re doing, and how much your running is improving (if you go out 3 times a week, it’ll inevitably get better).

-- Write your run in your diary and treat it like an appointment.
+- Write your run in your a bullet journal or diary and treat it like an appointment.
 Once you get into your new routine, it’ll feel like second nature.